 He grew up with a Christian Scientist mother and has long explored its teachings (if not the institutional aspects) while also probing many metaphysical questions along the way.
 In his gracious and witty Infinite Tuesday he shares some pithy personal concepts.
 He talks about the notions of “High Lonesome,” “The Hollywood Mind,” “Celebrity Psychosis” and our enduring interconnectedness.

 His quirky truth-telling applies equally to his own sometimes-volatile private life: three marriages, four children, a problematic and short-sighted affair with the wife of a good friend, and ample heartbreak over the years.
 The wisdom of these later years is well earned.
 Fortunately, “the muse has never left me…it’s got a great sense of humor and a closet full of costumes.”
-For fans, it all adds up to an enduring, still-worth-watching career, with — we hope — more surprises still ahead.

 – Ellen Fagan